thosgood/this-weeks-finds/markdown/1-50/week029.md

 An "$n$-category" is a kind of algebraic structure that has "objects," "morphisms" between objects, "2-morphisms" between morphisms, and so on up to "$n$-morphisms."
-However, the *correct* definition of an n-category for the purposes of physics is still unclear!
+However, the *correct* definition of an
+$n$-category for the purposes of physics is still unclear!
 I gave a rough explanation of the importance of 2-categories in physics in ["Week 4"](#week4), where I discussed Kapranov and Voevodsky's nice definition of braided tensor 2-categories.
 However, it seems likely that